kailight/bluebite/README.md

 As a **Team Lead** or **Manager**, I would have questions to either **PO** or **Architect**, as why the business processes are way too SCRUM and lack some sane Waterfall and provide a complete and clean Product Plan, as some **Development Time** and **Project Budget** was wasted.

+As a **PO** or **Architect** I would put my best efforts to call **CTO** to avoid React.

-With the average salaries on US market of around $10.000 per month per middle developer, 2x increase in development time of a 10-developer team costs $100.000 on average per month.
+With the average salaries on US market of around $10.000 per month per middle developer, 3x increase in development time of a 3-developer team costs $30.000 on average per month.

 With better planning ahead, I could architect the data structures and the components better, saving Team's Human Hours and Product Budget.

-At this point of my career, I believe proper business processes are more sometimes more important than technological solutions or code quality.
+At this point of my career, I believe picking proper stack and setting up business processes are more sometimes more important than technological solutions or code quality.

-I also solidified my judgement that React is way worse for SCRUM than Vue, and its better not to use TypeScript during MVP as it rather increases development time without actual benefits.